vektra/mockery/docs/installation.md

 Alternatively, you can use the go install method to compile the project using your local environment:

     go install github.com/vektra/mockery/v2@latest

+Do _not_ use `@latest` as this will pull from the latest, potentially untagged, commit on master.

 ### Docker